 The SSH Board of Directors may direct the creation of additional official publications of the Society.

-Article XIII.
-Parliamentary Procedure

-The rules contained in the current edition of Robert’s Rules of Order shall be the Society’s procedural standard except when they are inconsistent with the Society Bylaws or Society Policy.
-In those events, the Bylaws shall prevail.
-The Board of Directors shall appoint a parliamentarian who will be responsible for Society meetings, as needed.

-Article XIV.
+Article XV.
 Indemnification

 The Society shall indemnify all officers, directors, and employees for expenses incurred with the defense costs incurred prior to judgment or other claim resolution (subject to the individual’s submittal of a written undertaking to repay if ultimately not entitled to indemnification) or settlement of any claim against such person by reason of service as an officer, director, or employee.
 Unless a judgment or adjudication shall establish that such claim arose or resulted from any dishonest, fraudulent, criminal, malicious or knowingly wrongful act, error or omission of such person.
 The Board of Directors will establish a procedure to determine whether indemnification payments are entitled under the bylaw.